-In terms of the National Electrification Plan for Myanmar, the Ministry of Electricity and Energy (MOEE), intends to extend electricity access to the entire population by 2030.
+Pursuant to the Myanmar National Electrification Plan (NEP), the Ministry of Electricity and Energy (MOEE), intends to extend electricity access to the entire population by 2030.
 In the meantime, benchmarks are set for 2021, with the aim of providing electricity to 55 per cent of Myanmar's population, rising to 75 per cent in 2026.
 We understand that the MOEE has been working towards arranging for international funding, and allocating a national budget for implementation of the objectives for electrification.

-The MOEE's announcement involving the National Electrification Plan is a highly positive development for Myanmar citizens and both local and foreign sponsors, as poor infrastructure is impeding the country's economic development.
-Currently, only 35 per cent of the population of Myanmar is connected to the electricity grid compared to a world average of almost 88 per cent; and the average annual per capita electricity consumption is 217kWh (8 per cent of the world average).
-Strengthening Myanmar's energy sector is crucial to reducing poverty and enhancing development prospects for the country.
+The MOEE's announcement involving the NEP is a highly positive development for Myanmar citizens and both local and foreign sponsors, as poor infrastructure is impeding the country's economic development.
+Currently, only 58 per cent of the population of Myanmar is connected to the electricity grid compared to a world average of almost 88 per cent.
+As of January 2020, the average annual per capita electricity consumption is 264kWh/per person which is far less than the average global rate.3 Strengthening Myanmar's energy sector is crucial to reduce poverty and enhancing development prospects for the country.
 Social and economic progress depends on electrification, without which health, education and other key services will continue to suffer.

-Under the State-owned Economic Enterprises Law of 1989 (the SOE Law), the Union government has the sole right to carry out power generating services and is also empowered to grant exemptions.
-With the consolidation of the new MOEE, Myanmar's power sector remains regulated by a state-owned buyer model, with two key offtaking government entities:
+With the consolidation of the MOEE in 2016, Myanmar's power sector remains regulated by a state-owned buyer model, with two key offtaking government entities:

-- the Electric Power Generation Enterprise (EPGE) (formerly the Myanmar Electric Power Enterprise (MEPE) alongside the Department of Electric Power (DEP)), which operates and plans the Myanmar National Grid System, buys electricity from both public and private producers and then sells the electricity on to the Electric Supply Enterprise and Yangon City Electricity Supply Board.
+- the Electric Power Generation Enterprise (EPGE), which operates and plans the Myanmar National Grid System, buys electricity from both public and private producers and then sells the electricity on to the Electric Supply Enterprise and Yangon City Electricity Supply Board.
 The Yangon City Electricity Supply Board and other regional and state electricity supply boards assist the EPGE in the purchase and distribution of power; and

 - the Hydropower Generation Enterprise (HPGE), alongside the Department of Hydropower Planning and the Department of Hydropower Implementation, which operates and maintains large-scale hydroelectric facilities for the public sector.